regunakyle/regunakyle/content/projects.md

 A guide for [GWENT: The Witcher Card Game](https://www.playgwent.com/) written with [Hugo](https://gohugo.io/).

 It has 1,000 visitors per month at it's peak.
-Unfortunately the game is [being discontinued](https://www.ign.com/articles/cd-projekt-red-is-sunsetting-support-for-gwent-the-witcher-card-game).
+Unfortunately the game is [effectively discontinued](https://www.ign.com/articles/cd-projekt-red-is-sunsetting-support-for-gwent-the-witcher-card-game).

-It is a fun game though, I recommend you to try it (and use my [invite link](https://www.playgwent.com/en/invite-a-friend/LVWFHBSH03) while you are at it :money_mouth_face:).
+It is a fun game, and demands strategic planning rather than luck.
+I recommend you to try it.

 ### [My Discord Bot](https://github.com/regunakyle/my-discord-bot)